 Based on the Rage Meter of the Samurai Shodown series, K-Groove gives one large Super Meter that fills up by either taking damage or performing one unique feature for the Groove: Just Defend.

-The Just Defend system, ripped straight from Garou: Mark of the Wolves, is a technique where blocking at the very last second before an attack hits grants some benefits to the player.
-Along with filling up part of the Super Meter, the character regains a very small amount of life, does not take any chip damage, and does not get pushed back.
+The Just Defend system, based on Garou: Mark of the Wolves, is a technique where blocking at the very last second before an attack hits grants some benefits to the player.
+Along with filling up part of the Super Meter, the character regains a very small amount of life and does not get pushed back.
 Just Defends can also be used in the air, even as the player cannot regularly block in the air.

 Once the Super Meter fills up, the character is "Raged" (shown with a red tint) and temporarily gains both a high attack damage buff and a damage resistance buff.
 Players can also perform a Lv.
 3 Super Move while Raged to drain the Super Meter.